We all know that feeling when we see the perfect item shopping online.

 Usually, it is due to gorgeous photos that serve to educate and inspire.
 This excitement can be especially potent on handmade shopping platforms like Etsy due to the variety of beautiful products showcased through quality photos.

 Captivating photos are essential to a successful Etsy shop and result in numerous benefits for both the buyer and seller.
 Not only will the seller differentiate themselves from the competition and notice higher sales and reviews, but the buyers will understand the product better and be more inclined to hit the buy button or tell a friend.

-This ultimate Etsy shop photo guide will help you figure out how to capture the attention of shoppers using images!
-In this article, you’ll find quick tips to get started, technical requirements from Etsy, as well as common mistakes and questions that people encounter.
+This ultimate Etsy shop photo guide will help you figure out how to capture shoppers’ attention in easy-to-understand segments, including quick tips, technical requirements, and some common mistakes and questions.

-Use a simple design – most likely your buyers are mobile and will see a smaller image on their phone
+- Use a simple design – most likely, your buyers are on a mobile device and will see a smaller image on their phone

-Analyze the color scheme – this gives of a “vibe” and style to your potential customers
+- Analyze the color scheme – this gives off a “vibe” and style to your potential customers

 Etsy Photo Sizes